The reality of a DevOps Engineer is one of change.

 As businesses look to build a culture of collaboration and unity between their IT function and operations, many are turning to DevOps as a better process for building, testing and releasing software.

-But what makes a good DevOps Engineer?
+But what makes an effective DevOps Engineer?
 What skills and experiences are needed to be effective in this role?

 We caught up with DevOps Engineering leaders from across the Nordics to discuss what makes a great DevOps Engineer.